 High Holidays

 The High Holidays are here and Penn State Hillel offers a variety of ways for you to participate.
-We hope you will attend for one of our prayer services (led by Rabbi Rob Gleisser and our ritual life interns) and a holiday meal!
+We hope you will attend our prayer services (led by Rabbi Rob Gleisser and our ritual life committee) and holiday meals!
 Fill out the forms (one each for Rosh Hashanah and Yom Kippur) to join us!

 Rosh Hashanah – RSVP TODAY!